arcadeperfect/squish2d/README.md

 **full disclosure**

 This was made with ai.
-Use it if you want.
-Hate it if you want.
-Hate use it if you want.
+Do with that as you will.

 2D soft-body blobs. **XPBD** particle-ring solver using the **small steps**